 Some published studies in children have observed cognitive deficits after repeated or prolonged exposures to anaesthetic/sedative agents early in life.
-These studies have substantial limitations, and it is not The following undesirable effects have been reported to occur when Dormicum is injected:
+These studies have substantial limitations, and it is not clear if the observed effects are due to the anaesthetic/sedation drug administration or other factors such as the surgery or underlying illness.